samiuljoy/samiuljoy.github.io/projects/base.md

 ----------navigation

 ++++++++++++++++main
-.ce header2: Plant Research stuff
+.ce header2: My projects

-I'm planning to work on some ecological and phytochemical analysis on plants.
-Hopefully everything works out nicely.
+This page contains some of the projects I've worked on/will be working on.

 .hr